 What Wood Do I Use For Barn Wood Signs

 There are many types of wood you can use for your barn wood sign.
 It really depends on the look you are going for and where you will be displaying the barn wood sign.
 I researched several different types of wood for my barn wood sign and found some great solutions.

-Reclaimed Wood – Reclaimed wood is wood which was purposed for another project and has aged.
-It is generally pine, cedar, oak or redwood.
+Reclaimed Wood – Reclaimed wood is wood that was purposed for another project and has aged.
+It is generally pine, cedar, oak, or redwood.
 Typically you would want to use reclaimed wood which has been sitting outside to give the rustic aged look for your barn wood sign.

-If you have exhausted all avenues for the free approach you can go to you local hardware store and purchase them or search for a local mill and inquire them about planks, scrap or dollar boards.
+If you have exhausted all avenues for the free approach you can go to your local hardware store and purchase them or search for a local mill and inquire them about planks, scrap, or dollar boards.
 Although you may pay a few dollars for them they can be an extremely good source if you build a relationship with the mill owner.

 If you would like to see what products I’m using and purchase you can see my recommended products here – “Recommended Products“